Women rescued by Navy defend their account of ordeal at sea

 Hawaii sailing experts say the trip itself was a bad idea.

 Mike Michelwait, owner of the Honolulu Sailing Company, a sailing school and charter company, has sailed the route from Hawaii to Tahiti several times.
-He said the trip would normally take about 17 days with experienced sailors who were able to stay on course.
+He said the trip would normally take about 17 days with sailors who could stay on course.

 But, Michelwait said, he would not take such a trip with any less than three experienced sailors.